 The best Caramel Dip!

-I always like to have appetizer ideas on hand for last minute get-togethers/girl’s nights/etc. This caramel dip is dynamite!
+I always like to have appetizer ideas on hand for last minute get-togethers/girl’s nights/etc. This caramel dip happens to be one of these!
 It’s always a hit every time I make it.

-And I can’t say that I’m a caramel dip connoisseur, but I have had my fair share of caramel dip recipes.
-This one, by far, is my favorite!
+I have had my fair share of caramel dip recipes and this one is my favorite – BY FAR!
 It is literally so delicious and so addicting!!

 Dipping apples into this caramel is my favorite, but you could basically dip any food into it.
 Here are some of our favorites to dip: